Day Old Hatchery Choice Rare Marans Baby Chicks

 These will all be Feather Legged Marans chicks from a private breeder who is working toward the standard.

-birchen: There are 2 lines of birchens that I have been working with.
-The Wade Jeane line has nearlly perfect conformation but light collored eggs.
+Birchen: There are 2 lines of birchens that have been worked with.
+The Wade Jeane line has nearly perfect conformation but light colored eggs.
 The Bev Davis line has good egg color, but has gold in the back and wings, and the hens have silver that extends past the hackle: neither of which is to standard.
-If you look on the green fire farms website, they have Bev's birds, and as you can see from the photo there is gold on the roosters back.
 These birds are a work in progress like many of the Marans lines.
-As far as I know, no one in the US has a birchen line that is true to conformation, and has dark egg color, but there are certain breeders that are getting close, myself included.
+As far as we know, no one in the US has a birchen line that is true to conformation and has dark egg color, but there are certain breeders that are getting close, ours included.

-black copper: I have been working with the Wade Jeane and Bev Davis black copper lines for several years now.
-I have been mostly working on uniformity by crossing these lines.
+Black Copper: Our breeder has been working with the Wade Jeane and Bev Davis black copper lines for several years now.
+We have been mostly working on uniformity by crossing these lines.
 The Wade Jeane usually has to much copper on its chest and has trouble with a 90 degree tail.
 The Bev Davis line has many chicks that hatch out with no feathering on their legs, and the hens are many times solid black.
-With many crosses and a great deal of culling I have come up with a line with much better uniformity.
+With many crosses and a great deal of culling we have come up with a line with much better uniformity.
 This line has very consistent dark egg color with a red "bloom," and does very well at egg contests.

 Any blue variety ordered from Purely Poultry may include chicks with black, blue or splash plumage patterns.